pifantastic/drupal-7-release-party/README.md

 # Configuration

-* Open index.html and locate the config object.
+* Open index.html in a text editor and locate the config object.

       var config = {
         // Flickr tags to pull images from.